 Engineering Ethics and Scientific Integrity

 My interest in science and ethics has led to several interdisciplinary projects, including in engineering ethics education.
 In light of the fast pace of biotechnological development, I argue that the best current practices in engineering ethics can be strengthend by application of the biomedical ethics principlist approach.
 The strength of this approach is its ability to "drill down" to analyses of core value assumptions relevant in cases of emergent technologies.
-An ongoing NSF EESE Grant: SIRA Modules for Effectively Engaging Engineers in Ethical Reasoning About Emerging Technologies, includes a multidisciplinary team of engineering, communication, and ethics educators developing and testing a pedagogical framework of scaffolded, integrated, and reflexive analysis (SIRA) of ethics cases to provide more effective development of ethical reasoning for engineering ethics education.
-In this project we are developing and testing new case studies integrating basic moral principles, reflexively reevaluated against professional codes, in a scaffolded learning process.
-Additionally, I am working with colleagues at Penn State to develop a Research Integrity program that goes beyond traditional Responsible Conduct of Research models in developing moral literacy skills in the sciences and engineering (http://rockethics.psu.edu/education/rise-up).
+A 2012-2016 NSF EESE Grant: SIRA Modules for Effectively Engaging Engineers in Ethical Reasoning About Emerging Technologies, includes a multidisciplinary team of engineering, communication, and ethics educators developing and testing a pedagogical framework of scaffolded, integrated, and reflexive analysis (SIRA) of ethics cases to provide more effective development of ethical reasoning for engineering ethics education.
+Additionally, I worked with colleagues at Penn State and at the University of Central Florida to develop Research Integrity programs that go beyond traditional Responsible Conduct of Research models in developing moral literacy skills in the sciences and engineering (http://rockethics.psu.edu/education/rise-up).
 This theme of my research has led to several publications, presentations, and ongoing grant development work.